 - 29.1.
 Safety is of utmost concern of all shooters. - 29.2.
 All safety rules of the club shall be followed at all times by all competitors - 29.3.
 Any competitor creating a safety hazard may be asked to leave the range at the Match Directors discretion. - 29.4.
-Only rifles on the firing line shall have the bolt installed and only during the designated firing - 29.5. period.
-Any rifle not on the firing line must have the bolt removed.
-If the bolt of the rifle is not easily removed, an Open Bolt Indicator must be inserted into the chamber of the rifle to indicate the rifle is Safe. - 29.6.
-No person under the influence of alcohol shall be allowed on the firing line either as a competitor or as a visitor during the period that a match is in progress.
-No consumption of alcoholic beverages shall be allowed by any competitor until all shooting events have been completed for the day and until all rifles have been removed from the benches and placed in a secure area.
+Any rifle not on the firing line must have the bolt removed or an Open Bolt Indicator must be inserted into the chamber of the rifle to indicate the rifle is safe. - 29.5 No person under the influence of alcohol shall be allowed on the firing line either as a competitor or as a visitor during the period that a match is in progress.
+No consumption of alcoholic beverages shall be allowed by any competitor until all shooting events have been completed for the day.